jxlstudio/fo76-tradelist/README.md

 Built with Gridsome, Vue.js, Airtable and TailwindCSS.
 See demo: <https://fo76-tradelist.netlify.app/>

 Dynamically pulls your trade and wants lists from an Airtable base.
-Also features: persistant "likes" for each row using `localStorage` and Dark-mode switch (uses device's dark-mode settings).
+Also features: persistant "likes" for each row using `localStorage` and a Dark-mode switch (uses device's dark-mode settings).

 You can copy the Airtable Base template I used [here](https://airtable.com/shr1RuKLNmY2LMKoe/tblUhmQeUnHVFn5e6/viwc7TVJmYQFvYXzN?blocks=hide).
 Set Prefix, Model, Lvl and Perks to set the Name, Perk Count, and Stars fields, which are function fields that are filled dynamically.